COVID-19 FINANCIAL ISSUES...CAN BANKRUPTCY HELP?

 Thankfully, many financial institutions have shown some leniency.
 Most mortgage companies are offering three month payment suspensions, and several credit card companies and lenders have offered temporary deferments.
 Similarly, banks and lenders are somewhat hampered in their ability to file lawsuits, garnishments, and foreclosures due to the partial court closures.

 Like the stimulus payments however, these are only temporary remedies and not permanent solutions to the financial issues caused by this crisis.
 Once the suspensions and temporary deferments run out, most of the banks and lenders will likely be looking for the deferred payments in a lump sum, under the threat of foreclosure and garnishment.
 Courts are already beginning to reopen, and there is expected to be a large influx of backlogged collection lawsuits, foreclosures and garnishments that will be filed as soon as the court system is fully operational again.

 The reopening of the economy is occurring slowly.
-If things continue along their current trajectory then by summertime, individuals and small businesses will be facing a perfect storm of reduced income, depleted savings, past due payments, and increased threat of legal action.
+If things continue along their current trajectory, individuals and small businesses will be facing a perfect storm of reduced income, depleted savings, past due payments, and increased threat of legal action.
 Fortunately, potential solutions to many of these problems can be found in Bankruptcy Court.